victoriacheng15/data-structures-and-algorithms/README.md

-# Data Strcutures and Algorithms
+# Data Strcutures and Algorithms in JavaScript

 This a repo contains all my solutions for Hacker Rank and LeetCode.